-Changing this job-earnings vs. welfare-benefits calculus is the central challenge of modern welfare reform.
+hanging this job-earnings-versus-welfare-benefits calculus is the central challenge of modern welfare reform.
 Since the late 1960s, the federal government and many state and local agencies have tried to reduce long-term welfare dependency.
-Most efforts to reform welfare have sought to use job-training programs to raise the earnings of long-term recipients high enough to "make work pay."
+Most efforts to reform welfare have sought to use job training programs to raise the earnings of long-term recipients high enough to "make work pay."
 Unfortunately, even richly funded demonstration programs find it exceedingly difficult to improve the ability of young, unwed women to care for their children, let alone to become economically self-sufficient.
 Earnings improvements in the realm of 6 percent are considered successes.
-(Most programs do not even try to do something with the young fathers.)
+Most programs do not even try to do something with the young fathers.

-The best-known of these efforts are the job-training and education demonstrations funded in the early 1980s and evaluated by the Manpower Demonstration Research Corporation (MDRC).
-California's welfare-to-work program is a case in point.
-In 1985, the state established the GAIN Program, an education and training project for women on welfare.
-A six-county evaluation found that, over two years, average earnings for single parents increased by 20 percent (\$266 in the first year of the study and \$519 in the second), three or four times the usual experience for such programs; but total earnings reached only \$4,620.
+The best known of these efforts are the job training and education demonstrations funded in the early 1980s and evaluated by the Manpower Demonstration Research Corporation (MDRC).
+California's welfare-towork program, GAIN, is a case in point.
+[See "Work Programs and Welfare Reform," page 7.]
+MDRC's evaluation found that, over two years, average earnings for single parents increased by 20 percent-\$266 in the first year of the study and \$519 in the second-three or four times the usual experience for such programs; but total earnings reached only \$4,620.
 The county with the greatest improvement, Riverside, was able to increase earnings by \$2,099, although average total earnings over two years were still less than \$6,000-not nearly enough to lift these single mothers off welfare.
-The welfare rolls declined by only 5 percent in Riverside, and by a statistically insignificant amount across all of the counties.
+The welfare rolls declined by only 5 percent in Riverside and by a statistically insignificant amount across all of the counties.7 n response to these realities, House and Senate welfare reform legislation proposes the complete termination of welfare benefits after five years.
+Although this position has gained adherents, it is still unacceptable to most people.
+There is, however, a less drastic way to make welfare more inconvenient for unwed mothers: impose an unequivocal requirement to finish high school and then go to work.

-Comparing these results with the earnings of high school graduates-and high school dropouts-who work full time reveals the small social impact of these results.
+Comparing these results with the earnings of highschool graduates-and high-school dropouts-who work full time reveals the small social impact of these results.